carmen-buendia/carmen-buendia/README.md

 ## ⚡ Beyond the Code

-When I'm not coding, you'll find me working with esparto grass, exploring permaculture, creating music, or enjoying life in Sicily.
+When I'm not coding, you'll find me working with esparto grass, exploring permaculture, creating music, or enjoying life.

 ---

 ⭐ *A project in constant evolution.
-Every commit is a step toward a more robust system connected to the Sicilian land.*
+Every commit is a step toward a more robust system connected to the land.*